AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Implement feature flags by using Azure App Configuration Feature Manager

-The image illustrates three benefits of feature flags: safer testing in production, A/B testing, and easier rollback, each represented by an icon.
+The image illustrates three benefits of feature flags: safer testing in production, A/B testing, and easier rollback, each represented by a distinct icon.

 Azure App Configuration Overview